nbhushan/SlimDashboard/README.md

 # slimDashboard
 A shiny based web application to visualize and analyse high frequency sensor data (~1s).
-The models included range from Autoregressive models and additive models for forecasting to State Space Models for understanding state transitions.
+The models included range from autoregressive models and additive models for forecasting to state space models for understanding state transitions.